avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 What the tree tells us is that 7PET and Classical, the two lineages that have caused pandemics, are relatively closely related *V. cholerae* lineages.
 7PET is also relatively closely related to non-pandemic/non-epidemic-causing lineages of *V. cholerae*, including MX-2, Gulf Coast and ELA-3.
-As we will discuss below, these non-pandemic/non-epidemic-causing lineages of *V. cholerae* are of relatively minor public health importance, compared to the extremely infectious and virulent 7PET lineage.

-You have seen here that a phylogenetic tree is a useful way to represent relationships between different lineages (genetic subtypes) of the species *V. cholerae*.
-Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to understand about the relationships between the subtypes of 7PET that caused different 7PET outbreaks.
-This may sound difficult, but we will show you how to do it step-by-step using easy-to-use tools.
-Phylogenetic trees can give deep insights into how 7PET is spreading regionally and globally, and those insights can be used to inform public health decision-making for cholera control.
+Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to understand about the relationships between different subtypes of 7PET that have caused different 7PET outbreaks, and to give insights into how 7PET is spreading regionally and globally.

 Diarrhoeal illness caused by different lineages of *V. cholerae*
 ----------------------------------------------------------------